szbela87/neural/README.md

 building blocks of LSTM networks.
 Our results are summarized in the pdf file in the `doc` directory.

 **My original aims were:**
-* to creating a program to simulate neural networks in which the (hyper)graphs are given by the user in a very flexible way.
+* to creating a program to simulate neural networks
+* where the (hyper)graphs which represent the network are given by the user in a very flexible way.
 * get to know the C language.

 **Log**